calamityfei/10x-cards/.ai/api_plan.md

 #### POST /generations

 - **Description**: (Transactional Endpoint) Saves a batch of flashcards and logs the single generation event that created them (US-010).
 This is called _after_ the user reviews candidates from the endpoint above.
+The `deleted_count` includes both explicitly deleted cards and unreviewed cards that were discarded during partial save.
 - **Request Payload**:
   ```json
   {